Bluidy Mackenzie

 Sir George Mackenzie was a hard, hard man, richly deserving of his bloody soubriquet.
 A staunch royalist lawyer and supporter of King Charles II, he was appointed Lord Advocate of Scotland in 1677, a position in which he zealously oversaw the prosecution of criminals and the persecution of witches.
 But his lasting reputation for villainy was established in the aftermath of the Covenanters’ rebellion of 1679, known as “The Killing Time”.

 The Covenanters were members of a presbyterian religious movement which denied the right of the sovereign to rule over the church.
-Their rebellion was brutally suppressed by government forces at the Battle of Bothwell Bridge and many defeated rebels were captured and brought to Edinburgh for trial and punishment.
+Their rebellion was brutally suppressed by government forces at the Battle of Bothwell Bridge, from where many defeated rebels were captured and brought to Edinburgh for trial and punishment.

 Little wonder that Sir George became known to history as Bluidy Mackenzie.
 In 1680 he was excommunicated from the church and delivered over to Satan “for his constant pleading against and prosecuting to death the people of God”.
 Hardly anyone else has had a good word to say about him from that day to this.